Meditation for November 23rd

 Facebook’s Spiritual Plague

 People are dreading having dinner with their family for Thanksgiving and discussing politics.
-Part of the dread comes from not being behind the protection of a good Facebook comment argument.
+Families and friends will be sitting around the table, trying to parse what is happening in the world, and not everyone will have the same views.
+Part of the dread comes from not being behind the protection of the screen of a good Facebook comment argument.

 Facebook is like a vacuum for a gentle spiritual life.
 It sucks.

 Even the Bible foresaw the dread that is Facebook.
 Paul writes in his letter to the Galatians 5:25-26, “Since we live by the Spirit, let us keep in step with the Spirit.
-Let us not become conceited, provoking and envying each other.”
+Let us not become conceited, provoking, and envying each other.”
+Facebook is precisely that, a tool of the conceited to provoke and cause envy in others.
+It’s sickening, but we can’t turn away.

 You get all your news from Facebook.
-Most of the news sites aren’t even real, it’s fake.
-It feeds on your emotional knowledge of what you believe to be true.
-It is so bad, it has caused mainstream media to cut their fourth estate responsibility to compete.
+Most news sites on Facebook aren’t even real; they’re fake.
+They feed on your emotional connection to what you believe to be true.
+Instead of telling the facts of a situation, it provokes emotions.
+It is so bad that it has caused the mainstream media to cut back on their fourth estate responsibilities to compete with Facebook clickbait.

 No one will actually have their opinions changed.
-A strong statement only feeds into the psyche of those that feel the exact same way.
-The people who don’t share your view of the world don’t even follow you anymore because of how annoying you are, so the people you are thinking you might be changing with your hard hitting statement or the link that will change everything isn’t even getting your posts – except the assholes waiting online for a post to comment an argument on.
+A strong statement or idea only reinforces the psyche of those who already feel the same way.
+The people who don’t share your view of the world don’t even follow you anymore because of how annoying you are, so the people you are thinking you might be changing with your hard-hitting statement or the link that will change everything aren’t even getting your posts, except the assholes waiting online for a post to comment on an argument.

 Facebook has ruined the element of surprise.